tsuru/tsuru/docs/faq.rst

 tsuru has a router interface, which makes it extremely easy to change the way routing works with any provisioner.
-There are two ready-to-go routers: one using `hipache <https://github.com/dotcloud/hipache>`_ and another with `galeb
+There are two ready-to-go routers: one using `hipache <https://github.com/hipache/hipache>`_ and another with `galeb
 <http://galeb.io/>`_.

 .. note::

-    as of 0.10.0 version **tsuru** will support more than one router.
+    as of 0.10.0 version **tsuru** supports more than one router.
 You can have a default router, configured by "docker:router" and you can define a custom router by plan

 How are Git repositories managed?
 =================================